 - Washington – Rochambeau National Historic Trail (MA, RI, CT, NY, NJ, PA, DE, MD, VA, DC)

 There are 23 New York National Parks with over 17 million visitors each year.
 These visitors produce over $697 million in economic benefits from tourism.
 New York parks also include 4 National Heritage Areas, 1 Wild and Scenic river managed by the National Park Service and 3 National Trails.

 National Parks in NY also includes 5,895 National Register of Historic Places listings, 268 National Historic Landmarks, 28 National Natural Landmarks and 1 World Heritage Site.

 Check out this list of all of the UNESCO World Heritage Sites in the United States.

 There are 2,212 places recorded by the Heritage Documentation Program in New York National Parks. with over 4 million objects in the New York National Park Museum Collection.

-Check out the National Parks in neighboring states
+National Parks in neighboring states